rakeshsuthar6322/trajectory_planner/readme.md

 </div>
 ---

+## User Story

+C2.2:
+As a Trajectory Planner component,
+I want to compute a time-based trajectory with velocity, acceleration, and deceleration limits, So that the ego-vehicle follows the path smoothly and efficiently.

+## Acceptance Criteria:

+    AC1:
+    The component shall subscribe to the following topics:

+        /path_plan (from Path Planner)

+        /ego_pose and /ego_twist (from Localization)

+        /obstacle_detected (from Object Detection)

+        /vehicle_state (from Master Controller)

+    AC2:
+    The planner shall generate target driving commands for the vehicle to move in a straight direction based on the received path.

+    AC3:
+    The planner shall publish the generated driving commands to the topic:

+        /ackermann_drive
+        These commands must include longitudinal velocity and steering angles.

+    AC4:
+    The component shall implement a feedback loop by subscribing to /ackermann_drive_feedback.

 ## Functionality

 This ROS 2 node (`TrajectoryPlanner`) manages autonomous trajectory execution for an Ackermann-steered vehicle.
 It combines path-following, vehicle_state, speed control, and obstacle handling with real-time vehicle state feedback to achieve safe and structured navigation.